 How the Enhanced Powers Affect Canadians

 The enhanced powers are overall good news for Canadian consumers.
-The new enhanced powers help hold financial institutions in Canada more accountable to the public.
+The newly enhanced powers help hold financial institutions in Canada more accountable to the public.
 They also provide the Commissioner of the FCAC with enhanced powers.
 He can implement higher fines and audits to ensure financial institutions comply with the Bank Act.

 Although the enhanced powers look good on paper, the jury is still out on whether they will actually help Canadians.
 We will have a better idea over the coming months to see how these enhanced powers play out.

 Related to Enhanced Powers for the Financial Consumer Agency of Canada: